jnunyez/synchronization/README.md

 </figcaption>

 Once the operator is installed with the CRDs exposed in the figure above, we proceed to instantiate the CRs needs still to be instantiated.
+When you install an operator you are not installing the services managed by that operator.

-3. Provision StsOperatorConfig CR object to provision the desired timing stack configuration
+3. Provision StsOperatorConfig CR object to set the desired timing stack configuration.
+The CRD StsOperator

 ```yaml
 cat <<EOF | oc apply -f -